tec1group/TEC-Journal/README.md

 There are some amazing project going on with the TEC, I would encourage you to share your work through this Journal.

-Published Journals can be found in the _published_ directory.
+Published Journals can be found in the [publications](./publications) directory.